-- The overall benchmark for the fixed income portfolio excluding the TIPS allocation is the Barclays Capital Aggregate Index. - The overall benchmark for the Treasury Inflation-Protected Securities (TIPS) allocation is the Barclays Capital U.S. TIPS index. - The TIPS allocation may be managed by a combination of internal and external investment managers.

-• The indexed portions of the fixed income portfolio and TIPS portfolio, if present, are not constant and will fluctuate based upon the relative success (or failure) of the actively managed portfolio(s).
+- The overall benchmark for the fixed income portfolio excluding the TIPS allocation is the Barclays Capital Aggregate Index. - The overall benchmark for the TIPS allocation is the Barclays Capital U.S. TIPS index. - The indexed portions of the fixed income portfolio and TIPS portfolio, if present, are not constant and will fluctuate based upon the relative success (or failure) of the actively managed portfolio(s).